From Cliff-Diving to Concerts: 48 Hours in Denver

-Denver, with its unique location in the gorgeous Rocky Mountains, is a natural wonderland, so take full advantage of the setting with a trip to the Denver Museum of Nature and Science.
-With a solid docket of permanent and rotating exhibitions, an IMAX theater, a planetarium, and an unbeatable view of Denver from the 4th floor mezzanine, there’s something here for everyone.
+With its distinguishable location in the majestic Rocky Mountains, Denver is a natural wonderland—and nothing will make you appreciate your surroundings more than a trip to the Denver Museum of Nature & Science.
+There’s something for everyone at this information-rich attraction: A solid docket of permanent and rotating exhibitions, an IMAX theater, and a planetarium, not to mention an unbeatable view of the city from the fourth floor mezzanine.

 It doesn’t get any more farm-to-table than Fruition Restaurant.
-They own a farm just South of the city, and grow a lot of their ingredients there.
-The space may be rustic, but the dress is definitely not casual, and the menu will knock your socks off; veal sweetbreads with bone marrow crema, carbonara with hand-cured pork belly, devil’s food cake with caramel popcorn ice cream and more are great examples of their elevated classic dishes.
+The owners have a farm just south of the city, where they grow a lot of their ingredients.
+The space may be rustic, but the dress is definitely not casual, and the menu will knock your socks off: Veal sweetbreads with bone marrow crema, carbonara with hand-cured pork belly, devil’s food cake with caramel popcorn ice cream, and more.

-Summer, spring and fall are popular times to visit this mostly-sunny city, but if you’re looking for better prices, aim for the transitional seasons.
-It can get pretty snowy in the winter, but with the mountains comes an abundance of snow sports, so that can be an advantage for those looking to hit the slopes.
+Wondering what the best time of year is to spend a weekend in Denver?
+Summer, spring and fall are popular times to visit this mostly-sunny city, but if you’re looking for better prices, aim for the transitional points of the seasons.
+It can get pretty snowy in the winter—but with the mountains comes an abundance of snow sports, so that can be an advantage for those looking to hit the slopes.

-Have you spent some time in Denver?
+Have you visited the Mile High City?
 Tag us in your dreamy mountain-town photos on Instagram.

 You May Also Like